Press Contact

 The New Home LSI, backed by data from Zonda, showed lot supply tightened year-over-year across the United States, as well as quarter-over-quarter.
 The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed via housing starts.

-• The New Home LSI came in at 57.4 for 1Q24, representing a 1.5% decrease from 1Q23.
-The 1Q24 data shows a “significantly undersupplied” market nationally.
+• The New Home LSI came in at 56.7 for 2Q24, representing a 9.5% decrease from 2Q23.
+The 2Q24 data shows a “significantly undersupplied” market nationally.
 Nationally, the market has been “significantly undersupplied” since 2017.

 • It is important to remember how this index is calculated.
 We consider the total vacant developed lot supply and adjust it for overall starts activity.
 The LSI started to rollover in 4Q23 as builders felt more confident increasing starts again and that trend continued into the new year.

-Lot supply tightened in most major metropolitan areas in 1Q24, with 19 of 30 decreasing year-over-year, up from 11 last quarter.
+Lot supply tightened in most major metropolitan areas in 2Q24, with 21 of 30 decreasing year-over-year, up from 19 last quarter

-• Lot inventory was still categorized as “significantly undersupplied” in most markets in 1Q24.
+• Lot inventory was still categorized as “significantly undersupplied” in most markets in 2Q24.
 The tightening trend year-over-year reflects the increase in construction activity over the last few quarters.

-• The markets where land supply loosened the most on a year-over-year basis were led by Indianapolis, San Diego, and Charlotte.
-In these markets, starts were up 37%, 26%, and 18%, respectively, compared to the same quarter last year.
+• The markets where land supply loosened the most on a year-over-year basis were led by Orlando, Charlotte, and Indianapolis.
+In these markets, starts were up 17%, 14%, and 21%, respectively, compared to the same quarter last year.

 Zonda also records future lots through the stages of development.
 The stages range from raw land through streets in, which is the last step before the lot becomes a vacant developed lot.
 Zonda groups the last few stages into a classification called total upcoming lots, which typically indicates delivery over the next 12-18 months.

-The largest increases among the total upcoming lots came in the roadwork stage, which rose 36% from the same period last year.
+Among total upcoming lots, roadwork increased the most, up 32% from the same period last year.
 Roadwork is comprised of the two smaller stages, streets paved and streets in, and represents the last step in lot development.
+Lots in the excavation stage slipped 6.0% year-over-year, while those with equipment on site are down 17.0%.

-The largest share of total upcoming lots were in the excavation stage in 1Q24, making up 57% nationally.
-These lots have an expected delivery between 4Q24 and 1Q25 (the range represents different timeframes from local entitlement processes).
+The largest share of total upcoming lots were in the excavation stage in 2Q24, making up 57% nationally.
+These lots have an expected delivery between 1Q25 and 2Q25 (the range represents different timeframes from local entitlement processes).
 Note, not all of the lots in excavation will match Zonda’s estimated timeline.

 Read past reports